AndBobsYourUncle/amandanickadventures/README.md

 ### AWS Setup

 1. Create a new group in your security settings, and give the group AmazonS3FullAccess privileges.
 Then create a new user in that group, and generate a new access key and secret.
 Note those down.
 2. Create a new S3 bucket, with that new user as the owner.
 Just leave it on private, only viewable with credentials.
-Note down the bucket name.
+Note down the bucket name, region, and host.

 ### FB Setup